-As a native of Erie, Pennsylvania, I grew up eating “pepperoni balls;” to the rest of the nation, these are called Pepperoni Rolls.
+As a native of Erie, Pennsylvania, I grew up eating “pepperoni balls.”
+To the rest of the nation, however, these are called Pepperoni Rolls.
 I say this because I am going to try to remember to refer to them by their more common name but the Erie girl in me may pop up and stick her head into this post.

 This recipe is based off my Easy Homemade Dinner Rolls dough.
 It is a quick-rising and versatile dough that I use for multiple dinner roll variations.
 This is one of those variations that I wanted to share.

 Some pepperoni rolls are deep fried.
 Boy, that’s the Erie way to make pepperoni balls that I remember and it’s delicious.
 However, I bake mine to cut out the fat.
 Trust me.
 I do realize these aren’t on the healthy food list, but at least I’m skipping the frying.

 When you are following the recipe, be sure to make it your own.
 I used mozzarella cheese today because I had it on hand.
 But sometimes I have used cheddar or Monterey jack.
 Moreover, I have found that using 3 pieces of pepperoni uses up one whole pack of pepperoni.
 Well…that is, minus a couple of extra pieces of pepperoni which I snack on.
 So if you want your pepperoni rolls fuller of pepperoni, be sure to buy two packs.

 When I make these, it’s always on a Sunday.
 After all, we nibble on a few on Sunday afternoon.
 They refrigerate and re-heat for 10 seconds in the microwave so they are fantastic to take to work to eat with a salad at lunchtime.